Sacred Medicine Support Specialist

 Plant medicine, by contrast, is a living, relational practice.
 It involves deep, ancestral intelligence embedded in the plants themselves, carrying not only psychoactive properties but a spirit, a consciousness, and a sacred lineage.
 Engaging with plant medicine is not simply about the experience of altered perception; it is a spiritual commitment to ceremony, reciprocity, and healing.
 The medicine is a teacher, healer, and ally in an ongoing dialogue—not a tool for mere expansion or escape—in our deep ceremony of listening.

-Plant medicine traditions often emphasize integration, community, ritual, and a holistic approach to healing that encompasses body, mind, spirit, and environment.
+Plant medicine traditions emphasize integration, community, ritual, and a holistic approach to healing that encompasses body, mind, spirit, and environment.
 The medicine works through subtle energetic and spiritual pathways, working with not just the brain but the whole being and all our relations.

 In this light, my work is rooted in the living wisdom of plant medicine, honoring its sacred context and transformative power beyond the pharmacological effects typically associated with psychedelics.
 It is a path of respect, relationship, and indigenous sovereignty.